siemens/ix/packages/documentation/docs/controls/charts/overview.md

 >
 </Playground>

+### Loading indicator

+A loading indicator provides users with visual feedback that the chart is being processed and will be displayed shortly.
+The loading indicator should be displayed when the chart is loading data or rendering, to visually indicate that the chart is not yet ready.

-## Empty state
+### Empty state

-An empty state occurs when a user first opens an application, and no chart was added manually.
-Make sure to provide a clear message and a call to action to guide users on what to do next.
+An empty state occurs when a user first opens an application, no data is available, or the user has filtered out all data.
+The empty state should be visually distinct from the loading state and should provide a clear message to the user.
+This message should explain why the empty state is being displayed and provide guidance on how to proceed.

 <Playground
 height="40rem"